yanxurui/logdog/README.rst

 A daemon to monitor keywords in any log files specified by glob pattern.

-In the background log files are checked periodically by dogs and user defined handlers are called when error lines are detected according the keyword regex.
+Log files are checked periodically in the background by dogs and user defined handlers are called when error lines are detected according to the keyword regex.

 features